|

 Tournament Director's Toolkit

 Although I no longer actively coach, I am still very much involved in the running of tournaments.
-In fact, one might say I am about as expert as one can be in this pursuit—-with the exception of Chris Palmer--having run tournaments of every shape and form for many years, both as director and in the tab room.
+I have run tournaments of every shape and form for many years, both as director and in the tab room.
 In this toolkit I share my experience as best I can, providing a collection of documents offered as help for other folks running or thinking about running tournaments.
 Consider them as suggestions, aids for managing your tournament from start to finish.
-And please note that they are not intended to reflect the official procedures/rules of the NDCA, where I originally posted most of them: They are simply my thoughts, arranged as well as I could.
+And please note that they are not intended to reflect the official procedures/rules of any organization: They are simply my thoughts, arranged as well as I could.

 Introduction